AMENDED CONSTITUTION AND BY-LAWS

 f.
 Sponsoring and assisting in the creation and development of youth organizations and youth activity for families of its members and others in the Sephardic community;

-3. Contractual Services: To provide, on a contractual basis, cemetery and funeral benefits and services to persons who are members of other similarly purposed organizations and/or congregations at their own cemetery, even if such persons are not Members or Associate Members of the Seattle Sephardic Brotherhood and to operate and administer such organizations or congregations cemetery, subject to such terms and conditions as may be adopted by the Executive Board.
+3. Contractual Services: To provide, on a contractual basis, cemetery, funeral benefits and services to persons who are members of other similarly purposed organizations and/or congregations at their own cemetery, even if such persons are not Members or Associate Members of the Seattle Sephardic Brotherhood and to operate and administer such organizations or congregations cemetery, subject to such terms and conditions as may be adopted by the Executive Board.

 ARTICLE II